 Your favorite chocolate chip cookie recipe just got an allergy friendly makeover!
 Even better, these cookies are shockingly delicious.
 The dough itself it hard to resist eating – this is a good problem to have.
 Well, good problem if you’re a cookie dough connoisseur like me.
-But I digress.
-Okay let’s dive into the FACTS about this easy 7 ingredient almond flour cookies recipe.

-In addition to being gluten free, these cookies are healthier, thanks to the power of almond flour!
+In addition to being gluten-free, these cookies are healthier, thanks to the power of almond flour!

 Almond flour offers these healthy benefits: